alex688-tech/alex688-tech/README.md

 - 👋 Hi, I’m @elisadias27
 - 👀 I’m interested in painting,programming and playing games
-- 🌱 I’m currently learning front-end
+- 🌱 I’m currently learning graphic design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...